Murder and mayhem: Is this the kind of country we are?

 Violence.
 Disorder.
 Mayhem.
 Guns galore in the hands of people with serious mental health issues.

-In the midst of describing his quick, military reflex to grab a “handle” on the shooter’s military style “ACU pattern flack vest,” Ferrio talked about the “Fight or Flight” reaction to a threat.
+In the midst of describing his quick, military reflex to grab a “handle” on the shooter’s military style “ACU pattern flack vest,” Fierro talked about the “Fight or Flight” reaction to a threat.

 Trust me.